magento/architecture/design-documents/web-api-controllers.md

 as web API endpoints.
 The problem is service contracts are also used as API and are supposed to be a part of business layer.
-By using them for presentation developers may encounter various problems like having to put additional logic related to specifically processing web API requests (fields validation for instance), DTOs used as arguments and return types may have sensitive data that is fine to use programmatically but should not be exposed to web APIs or simply having properties needed for implicit business logic that would confuse web API consumers.
+By using them for presentation developers may encounter various problems like having to put additional logic related to specifically processing web API requests (fields validation for instance) inside models, DTOs used as arguments and return types may have sensitive data that is fine to use programmatically but should not be exposed to web APIs or simply having properties needed for implicit business logic that would confuse web API consumers.
 #### Presentation layer processors.
-The solution to the issues described above would be to introduce web APIs processors that would be a part of the presentation layer, DTOs used for presentation and additional presentation-specific configuration.
+The solution to the issues described above would be to introduce:
+* web APIs processors that would be a part of the presentation layer
+* DTOs used for presentation
+* additional presentation-specific configuration.
 ##### Controllers
 Right now any interfaces can be used as web API processors and DTOs, this is a convenient way of representing operations and data used for web API - it should not be changed.
 But we have to leave the _Api_ namespace for module APIs.
-Web API processors should have their own space - _WebAPI\Controller_ for processors and _WebAPI\Data_ for DTOs used for view.
+Web API processors should have their own space - _\<Module name\>\WebAPI\Controller_ for processors and _\<Module name\>\WebAPI\Data_ for DTOs used for view.

 ###### Example
 For instance let's take a look at creating a customer account: